emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `true`

-  If <code>true</code>, the node will try to heal network partitions automatically.
+  If `true`, the node will try to heal network partitions automatically.

 **cluster.proto_dist**